-In fact there’s such a wealth of images, videos and products promoting the propaganda of animals wanting to be eaten that distinct subcategories and ranges of complicity emerge.
-We’re going to look at a few examples—from the rather benign to the utterly shocking.
+In fact, there’s such a wealth of images, videos, and products promoting the propaganda of animals wanting to be eaten that distinct subcategories and ranges of complicity emerge.
+We’re going to look at a few examples—from the relatively benign to the utterly shocking.
 I’ll delve deeper into some of the recurring themes in future videos.

-On the “tamer” side of the spectrum, we have the animal mascots, marketing the bodies of their own kind with unbridled enthusiasm and reassuring smiles.
+On the “tamer” side of the spectrum are animal mascots, marketing the bodies of their own kind with unbridled enthusiasm and reassuring smiles.
 From restaurants to billboards to product packaging to TV commercials, animals are all-too happy to encourage the consumption of their corpses.

 They’re educational spokespersons for industry propaganda, like the patriotic fish featured in a 1976 American Seafood Industry commercial wherein he surveys a table full of his fallen fellows with reverent appreciation for the their killers.

 They celebrate their demise with dance, as in the “I Like The Way You Moo” cow from a Colman’s Instant Beef Gravy Commercial:

 Because nothing gets your toes tapping like the idea of your desecrated corpse being bathed in your own juices!

 Or receiving the distinct honor of having your remains offered atop a pizza, like the Techno Chicken’s catchy celebratory dance in Domino’s BBQ Chicken and Bacon Pizza Commercial: